-The Board of Directors has concluded that there are no relationships that would impede the exercise of independent judgment by Mr. Ehrenpreis.
+The Board of Directors has concluded that given that VMC funds' interests in SpaceX and SolarCity are minority positions and investments in VMC funds by other Tesla directors comprise fractions of such funds, and Mr. Gracias' professional experience serving on the boards of multiple companies, there are no relationships that would impede the exercise of independent judgment by Mr. Gracias.

-With respect to Ms. Denholm, the following were relevant considerations:
+With respect to Mr. Jurvetson, the following were among the relevant considerations: